 Have you ever wondered what is required for setting up your own complete secure and encrypted IoT solution, including the cloud server, the device source code, and selecting hardware for your device?
 If so, you may want to take a look at the collection of tutorials and software we have prepared for learning how to setup a complete secure/encrypted IoT client and server solution.

-The solution includes renting a low cost online cloud server and using a low cost ARM mbed development board such as the new Freedom development board FRDM-K64F.
-Renting an online cloud server will cost you as little as $8 a year and the mbed enabled Freedom development board is $35.
+The solution includes renting a low cost online cloud server and using a low cost embedded development board.
+Renting an online cloud server will cost you as little as $8 a year and a device can be as low as $3.
 You do not need to invest in any additional tools or software.
 Our test results indicate that the low end cloud server (64Mbyte) is able to maintain 10,000 connected IoT devices, making the solution very competitive for small scale operations and for test/learning purposes.

 The following video shows how to create SSL certificates for the IoT solution by using the Certificate Manager Tool that is included in the Mako Server tutorials.
 The video shows how to create an Elliptic Curve Cryptography (ECC) certificate for the server, how to install the certificate in the server, and how to make the clients connecting to the server trust this certificate.
 The Mako Server in this video is installed on a private/personal computer on a private network for test purposes.
 You can apply the same method when you create an ECC certificate for your online server.
 Setting up a dual certificate server is not included in the video; thus, refer to the above tutorials for the dual certificate procedures.

 The Christmas Light Controller is a fun project that lets you provide public access to your outdoor lights during the holiday season.
 Perfect for homeowners, parties, café, restaurants, and church displays to let visitors select a number of lighting transitions.